AronHetLam/ATEM_tally_light_with_ESP8266/libraries/TallyServer/README.md

 The library supports:
 - Arduino boards with an Ethernet module or ESP8266 WiFi module.
 - Stand Alone ESP8266 modeules.
 - Stand Alone ESP32 modules.
+(Skårhøj's libraries doesn't support this natively.
+Use my version of the [ATEMbase](https://github.com/AronHetLam/ATEM_tally_light_with_ESP8266/tree/master/libraries) library that fixes this)

 The default constructor limits the TallyServer to accept 5 clients, as this is what the ESP8266 can handle.
 By using the __TallyServer(int _maxClients_)__ constructor you can raise the limit, as an ESP32 would be able to handle more clients at once, since it's a more powerful microprocessor.